mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 n_chunks = int(n_document_tokens / per_msg_token_limit) + 1
 ```

-Now, this is really kind of an estimate because there's a fixed and a variable part to each message.
-The more accurate version computes the fixed parts of the prompt so you know how many actual tokens you can add to each chunk.
+The more accurate version computes the fixed parts of the prompt, so you know how many actual tokens you can add to each chunk.

 ```python
 no_text_doc_facts_prompt = GET_DOCUMENT_FACTS_PROMPT.format(